 The TBM was insured under a Builder's Risk Insurance Policy (the "Policy") with Great Lakes Reinsurance (UK) PLC and a consortium of other insurers (the "Insurers").
 STP submitted the claims to the Insurers and requested interim payments under the Policy.
 The Insurers refused to pay and denied coverage.
-In June 2015, STP filed a lawsuit in the King County Superior Court, State of Washington seeking declaratory relief, as well as damages as a result of the Insurers' breach of their obligations under the terms of the Policy.
-On September 30, 2024, after several years of law and motion proceedings, a confidential settlement was reached resolving the case in full for a substantial sum.
-Payment was received in October 2024 and the case against the Insurers was dismissed.
-As a result of the settlement, STP resolved the claims of Hitachi Zosen (the manufacturer of the TBM), remaining subcontractor lawsuits pending on the project, including those with the Company's subsidiaries.
+In June 2015, STP filed a lawsuit in the King County Superior Court, State of Washington seeking declaratory relief concerning contract interpretation, as well as damages as a result of the Insurers' breach of their obligations under the terms of the Policy.
+STP is also asserting extra-contractual and statutory claims against the Insurers.
+STP submitted damages to the Insurers in the King County lawsuit in the amount of \$532 million.
+WSDOT is deemed a plaintiff since WSDOT is an insured under the Policy and had filed its own claim for damages.
+Hitachi Zosen ("Hitachi"), the manufacturer of the TBM, joined the case as a plaintiff for costs incurred to repair the damages to the TBM.